thedistance/expo-android-app-list/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to submit a Pull Request.
+Contributions are welcome; open a PR against the upstream project or this monorepo fork as appropriate.